Made to Measure

 Let’s not talk about how many tailors rip unsuspecting clients off with this technique, but rather focus on just how wonderful this method of pattern manipulation actually is.
 A quick reminder that any suit can be well or poorly made, this is just a broad outline of what you can expect from made-to-measure suits.

-Cast your mind back to off-the-peg suits of the previous post, and recall that these are made to a standardized pattern which has been specifically developed to accommodate the widest range of body shapes.
+If you cast your mind back to off-the-peg suits from the previous post, you’ll recall that these garments are made to a standardized pattern which has been specifically developed to accommodate the widest range of body shapes.
 Every tailor (or fashion house, or garment factory) has a set of standard patterns (or blocks) that get endlessly recycled.
 And given the (rough) uniformity of the human body, some basic changes can go a long way in turning a standard pattern into one that fits a unique body shape.

-For example; a tall slender gent needs good suit.
-I can simply take a reasonable size from my arsenal based on his waist and chest measurements and manipulate a few key areas to accommodate for his height.
+For example; tall slender gents also need good suits.
+I can simply take a reasonably sized pattern from my arsenal based on his waist and chest measurements and manipulate a few key areas to accommodate his height.
 The trick really is knowing which portions of the pattern to manipulate and how.
 The real skill comes is knowing which alteration, in which section, is going to necessitate what other alteration on another part.
 Which can get a bit convoluted with complex patterns (like suits) where manipulations must be calculated, measured, adjusted, corresponded, and transferred across numerous pieces.

 It also takes a lot of skill to know how much manipulation a pattern can take before it warps beyond recognition.
+A lack of skill (or concern) in this department results in off-the-peg garments looking awful in very large or very small sizes, since they’ve been warped beyond sanity from the single control size.
 Often a reasonable alteration in one section will force a corresponding manipulation somewhere else, which is simply too crazy to perpetrate.
 So you have to re-think your strategy for manipulating the first piece again…and so you go on.